Rudolph G. Tenerowicz: Early life

-During World War I, Tenerowicz served from September 10, 1917 as a first lieutenant in the Medical Corps of the United States Army until his discharge on December 26, 1918.
+During World War I, Tenerowicz served from September 10, 1917, as a first lieutenant in the Medical Corps of the United States Army until his discharge on December 26, 1918.
 He was captain in the Medical Reserve Corps from 1919 to 1934.
 He received a postgraduate course in surgery at Illinois Post Graduate School at Chicago.
-He moved to Hamtramck, Michigan in 1923 and continued the practice of medicine.
+He moved to Hamtramck, Michigan, in 1923 and continued the practice of medicine.

 Politics

 Tenerowicz served as mayor of Hamtramck from 1928 to 1932.
 In 1931, Tenerowicz and twelve others, including two named Jacob Kaplan and Isaac Levey, were indicted for bribery.
 He was tried and convicted on vice conspiracy charges and freed from prison when pardoned by Democratic Governor William A. Comstock.
 Despite the conviction, Tenerowicz returned to serve as mayor from 1936 to 1938.
 He was member of the Wayne County Board of Supervisors for seven years.

 While serving as Mayor, and in an effort to eliminate youth crime in the City of Hamtramck, Tenerowicz worked with Mrs. Jean Hoxie to implement a tennis programs to keep kids off the streets.
-Kids that participated in the tennis program were offered a meal at the end of the day for their efforts.
+Kids who participated in the tennis program were offered a meal at the end of the day for their efforts.
 The program was an overwhelming success and resulted in Michigan tennis champions at local, state and national levels, while reducing juvenile crime.

 According to Richard Rothstein's 2017 book, The Color of Law, Tenerowicz, "persuaded his colleagues that funding for the agency (Federal Works Agency) should be cut off unless (Clark) Foreman was fired and the Sojourner Truth units were assigned only to whites." (pg.
 26) Rothstein adds, "The director of the Federal Housing Authority supported Tenerowicz, stating that the presence of African Americans in the area would threaten property values of nearby residents.
 Foreman was forced to resign.
 The Federal Works Agency then prepared a different project for African Americans on a plot that the Detroit Housing Commission recommended, in an industrial area deemed unsuitable for whites."

-In 1938, Tenerowicz was elected, without challenge, as a Democrat from Michigan's 1st congressional district to the Seventy-sixth Congress and reelected in 1938 to the Seventy-seventh, serving from January 3, 1939 to January 3, 1943.
-He was an unsuccessful candidate for re-nomination in 1942 and for election as a Republican in 1946, 1948, 1950, 1952, and 1954.
+In 1938, Tenerowicz was elected, without challenge, as a Democrat from Michigan's 1st congressional district to the Seventy-sixth Congress and reelected in 1938 to the Seventy-seventh, serving from January 3, 1939, to January 3, 1943.
+He was an unsuccessful candidate for renomination in 1942 and for election as a Republican in 1946, 1948, 1950, 1952, and 1954.